RTS522A/dhcp6/README.md

 Sep.
 2020  Zhao Zhigang (zzg2005)

 Added support for compatible with Dhclient and Dhcpstarv based on the current framework.

 Modified the bug that exists when DHCP resources are used up.

+Added a launch_rogueserver.sh , that used to set up a Rogue dhcp server easily for testing purpose, and can provide the fake setting such as Gateway, DNS, and domain name.